Uninstall

 No resources found in stackgres namespace.

-kubectl get deployments -n stackgres
+kubectl delete subscription -n stackgres stackgres

 Cleanup unamespaced resources